Brunoo16/samp-packet-list/README.md

 # RPC-List

-A RPC list, check out the Wiki.
+An RPC list, check out the Wiki.